t-karasova/grs-retail/tutorials/retail_api_v2_remove_fulfillment_places_java.md

    cd ~/java-retail/samples/snippets
    ```

-1. Go to the `getRemoveFulfillmentRequest()` method in `RemoveFulfillmentPlaces` class and check which fields need to be set in order to send the `RemoveFulfillmentPlacesRequest`:
+1. Open <walkthrough-editor-select-regex filePath="cloudshell_open/java-retail/samples/snippets/src/main/java/product/RemoveFulfillmentPlaces.java" regex="Remove fulfillment request">product/RemoveFulfillmentPlaces.java</walkthrough-editor-select-regex> file and go to the `getRemoveFulfillmentRequest()` method.
+Check which fields need to be set in order to send the `RemoveFulfillmentPlacesRequest`:
    - `product`—the product name whose inventory information will be updated
    - `type`—the fulfillment type.
 You can set one of the [supported values](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#removefulfillmentplacesrequest).
    - `placeIds`—the store IDs for each of the fulfillment types